hubris- +

 Borrowed from Greek hybristikos, "insolent, wanton", from hybrizein, "to insult, to act outrageously", from hybris, "wanton violence, insolence".

-2. The excessive pride and ambition that usually leads to the downfall of a hero in classical tragedy.
+1. Excessive, or overbearing; insolent self-esteem; arrogance: Hubris is the excessive pride and ambition that often leads to the downfall of a hero in classical dramas.

 2. Characterized by exaggerated pride or self-confidence.

-1. Descriptive of someone who is overbearingly proud or presumptive (believing that he/she is able to do or to be something which does not now exist).
+1. Pertaining to someone who is overbearingly proud or who believes that he or she is able to do or to be something which does not now exist.

 2. Having an arrogant attitude.